OculusRiftInAction/OculusRiftInAction/README.md

 I highly recommend using the Ninja builder instead of makefiles.
 It's dramatically faster.
 Note that the Ubuntu package for the ninja builder is `ninja-build` *not* `ninja`, which is an unrelated tool.

+# Optional dependencies

+The examples should include all the *required* dependencies for making the basic examples.
+However, if you want to build the examples from Chapter 9, you will require Qt 5.4 or higher.
+For the Chapter 13 examples, you will required OpenCV 2.x.
+If you wish to use these you can set the Qt5_DIR and OpenCV_DIR values when running CMake in order to allow it to find them, although it will make an effort to find them independently.

+However, if you are using either of these optional libraries, keep in mind CMake will not attempt to copy the binaries from the library.